 What exactly you should have in place will depend largely on the property itself and its location, however we can advise you on this.
 However, it’s worth noting that an ‘unfurnished’ property will still be expected to come with all major appliances in the kitchen such as a fridge / freezer, washing machine and drier, oven, hob and extractor and most expect a dishwasher.

 Many landlords shy away from the idea of pets in their property, but many people see their pets as an extension of their family and having a pet does not always make them bad tenants.
 With the right level of expectation, agreed by both parties, this may not be an issue.
-Letting a cat or small dog live in the property could help you find a more reliable tenant, and you can always agree a higher deposit to cover any pet-related issues.
+Letting a cat or small dog live in the property could help you find a more reliable tenant, and you can always agree a higher rent to cover any pet-related issues.

 Any property advertised for letting must have an EPC or energy performance certificate.
 An EPC demonstrates the energy rating and efficiency of a property and is valid for 10 years.
 It gives landlords and tenants information on how energy efficient the property is and gives a standard energy and carbon emissions rating from A to G, with A being the most efficient.
 Unless there is an exemption on the property, it will need a minimum rating of E.